ghcjs/ghcjs-base/README.md

 The type of `f` is like `IsJSVal a => a -> ... -> a -> IO a`.
 In other words, `f` takes one or more arguments of `IsJSVal` instance and returns `IO a`.
 However, each argument of `f` can be a different instance of `IsJSVal`.
-The following NodeJS example shows how to use `asyncCallbackMulti`.
+The following NodeJS example shows how to use `syncCallbackMulti`.
-You can adapt the following nodejs example to `syncCallbackMulti` and `syncCallbackMulti'`.
+You can adapt the following nodejs example to `syncCallbackMulti` and `asyncCallbackMulti'`.

 ```haskell
 {-# LANGUAGE JavaScriptFFI, ForeignFunctionInterface #-}